EU guidelines allow members to either restrict or ban high risk 5G providers like Huawei

-BRUSSELS (Reuters) - EU countries can either restrict or exclude high-risk 5G vendors from core parts of their telecoms networks, according to new EU guidelines announced on Wednesday, a move targeting China’s Huawei Technologies [HWT.UL] but falling short of a U.S. call for a complete ban.
+BRUSSELS (Reuters) - EU countries can either restrict or exclude high-risk 5G vendors from core parts of their telecoms networks, according to new EU guidelines announced on Wednesday, a move targeting China’s Huawei Technologies but falling short of a U.S. call for a complete ban.

-The non-binding recommendations, agreed by the bloc’s 28 countries, seek to tackle cybersecurity risks at national and EU level, with concerns mainly focused on Huawei [HWT.UL], although the guidelines do not identify any particular country or company.
+The non-binding recommendations, agreed by the bloc’s 28 countries, seek to tackle cybersecurity risks at national and EU level, with concerns mainly focused on Huawei, although the guidelines do not identify any particular country or company.

 The EU sees 5G as key to boosting economic growth and competing with the United States and China.
-Huawei, the world’s biggest producer of telecoms equipment, competes with Sweden’s Ericsson and Finland’s Nokia.
+Huawei, the world’s biggest producer of telecoms equipment, competes with Sweden’s Ericsson (ERICb.ST) and Finland’s Nokia (NOKIA.HE).

 Non-EU providers are welcome in Europe as long as they comply with the rules, Europe’s industry chief Thierry Breton told a news conference.